Fmukanda/airbnb-clone-project/README.md

   - **PostgreSQL:** a relation database management system.
   - **GraphQL:** a query language and server-side runtime for APIs.
  > ### Database Design
+  **Key Entities and Fields**
   - **Users:** User Id, first name, last name, email address, Address
   - **Bookings:** Booking Id, Property Id, Check in date, Check out date, number of guest
   - **Reviews:** Review Id, Property Id, Booking Id, Rating, Reviewer Id
   - **Payments:** Payment Id, Amount, Currency, Payment Type, Payment Status

-    + **Entities Relationship**
+  **Entities Relationship**
-       + One user can have many properties
+   - One user can have many properties
-       + One Reviewer can have many reviews
+   - One Reviewer can have many reviews
-       + One payment can belong to one booking
+   - One payment can belong to one booking
-       + One property can have many bookings
+   - One property can have many bookings

  > ### Feature Breakdown
   - **User Management:** This feature manage users accounts.
 It enables addition, allocation of roles, grouping, and removal of users from system.
   - **Broperty management:** This feature manage the onboarding of properties to the system.
 It enables addition, tracking, and removal of properties from system.
   - **Booking system:** This feature manage the onboarding of customers to the system.
 It enable customer to make reservation to the property.
   - **Payment gateway:** This feature streamlined payment process through third party APIs.
 It links customer payments to property owner's bank account.
  > ### API Security
+  - **Authentication,:** .
+  - **Authorization:** .
+  - **Rate limiting:** a.
  > ### CI/CD Pipeline
+   CI/CD pipelines are the automated processes in software development, testing, and deployment.
+   CI/CD pipelines are important in the software development cycle because it ensure continiues integration software features, faster deploymnet of application, flexibilty, and agility in software development.
+   The following CI/CD tools will be used in this project
+   + Docker
+   + GitHub Actions
+   + Jenkins
+   + Ansible